RobinNagpal/dodao-ui/README.md

 ### UI
+- [ ] Understand how loading of the space works.
+See second half of this video [Video](https://drive.google.com/drive/folders/1_AQi1W_p1OUROBHIv3lAZjnVqkihgD3S)
 - [ ] Understand how notifications need to be shown
 - [ ] Understand how strict types need to be used for request and responses
 - [ ] Understand the spacing recommendations.
 More details in [SpacingRecommendations.md](docs/SpacingRecommendations.md)